Guide to Kayaking the Finger Lakes

 You can rent a kayak at the German Brothers Marina or Sutter’s Marina in Canandaigua.
 If you decide to kayak at Canandaigua Lake, you should check out the West River and Hi Tor Wildlife Management Area.
 The nature-rich, serene river is 4 miles of pure nature, including lily pads and tall cattails surrounding your trail.
 West River flows into the South End Canandaigua Boat Launch.

-Canandaigua Lake State Marina offers a Canandaigua kayak launch facility and fishing access.
+Canandaigua Lake State Marina offers a Canandaigua EZ Launch® Residential facility and fishing access.
 For kayaking in Canandaigua, New York, you can also access the lake from the Canandaigua City Pier on the north shore.

 8. Honeoye Lake